 The Kearsarge sailed toward Midway Island where newsreel film and the capsule were dropped off.
 It was there all seven original Mercury astronauts came aboard.
 They accompanied Schirra back to Hickam Air Force Base in Honolulu.

 “I talked to John Glenn in the officers’ ward room for quite some time one night on the trip back.
-It was an exciting time for a 25-year-old junior grade lieutenant,” Owens recalled sitting at the breakfast table in his Burnt Store Marine home south of Punta Gorda a few days ago.
+It was an exciting time for a 25-year-old junior grade lieutenant,” Owens recalled sitting at the breakfast table in his Burnt Store Marine home south of Punta Gorda.

 USS Turner Joy and the Tonkin Gulf incident